sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 - CPUF_AVX512_BASE: Base (F, CD, BW, DQ, VL)
 - CPUF_AVX512_FAST: The "usable" AVX-512, starting with Intel's 10th gen Ice Lake, incl.
 AMD Zen4/5.
 The features Base + (VNNI, VBMI, VBMI2, BITALG, VPOPCNTDQ) are guaranteed.

+Important note for user of old AVX512 CPUs, where only the Base flags exist (not an Ice Lake or better level CPU): the "Base" group flag ``CPUF_AVX512_BASE`` is not enabled automatically, even if the individual base flags exist!
+The reason is to prevent the AVX512 Base-only optimizations in Avisynth for possibly old AVX512 systems.
+However when users know what they are doing (know they do have non-throttling old CPU), they can enable it with ``SetMaxCPU("avx512base+")``

 "Fast" means a usable AVX-512 implementation without severe throttling penalties on client CPUs.
 It basically guarantees a feature set similar to Intel Ice Lake/Rocket Lake and AMD Zen4/Zen5 and excludes older AVX-512 implementations (Skylake-X, Cascade Lake, Ice Lake-SP) which have severe throttling issues on client CPUs.